Lists of people of the Three Kingdoms

-The following are lists of people significant to the Three Kingdoms period (220-280) of Chinese history.
+The following are lists of people significant to the Three Kingdoms period (220-280 CE) of Chinese history.
 Their names in Mandarin pinyin are sorted in alphabetical order.

 Fictional characters in the 14th-century historical novel Romance of the Three Kingdoms and those found in other cultural references to the Three Kingdoms are listed separately in List of fictional people of the Three Kingdoms.